ricktaylor/btpu/draft-ietf-dtn-btpu.md

 This document defines a protocol for the unidirectional transfer of large binary objects, typically Bundle Protocol version 7 bundles, between two nodes connected by a unidirectional, unreliable, frame-based link-layer protocol, without requiring IP services.

 The protocol does not require a return path for acknowledgements, but instead supports data repetition as a mechanism to protect against data loss.
-It fully supports the disaggregation of flows of bundles of different priority, preventing head-of-line blocking impacting performance.
+It fully supports the disaggregation of flows of binary objects of different priority, preventing head-of-line blocking impacting performance.

-The binary wire format of the protocol is designed to enable performant implementation in hardware or software, with the aim of enabling protocol implementations to run at the line-rate of the underlying link-layer protocol.
+The wire format of the protocol is designed to enable performant implementation in hardware or software, with the aim of enabling protocol implementations to run at the line-rate of the underlying link-layer protocol.

 --- middle

 # Introduction

 Bundle Protocol version 7 (BPv7) is defined in terms a layered logical architecture, detailed in {{!RFC9171}}, wherein the responsibility for the storing and routing of bundles lies with the Bundle Processing Agent (BPA), and the BPA relies upon Convergence Layer Protocols (CLAs) to provide bundle transport between nodes.
-CLAs provide a unified interface to the BPA, allowing BPAs to be link-layer agnostic, but still use a diverse range of Convergence Layer Protocols to transfer bundles between BPAs over underlying link-layer protocols.
+CLAs provide a unified interface to the BPA, allowing BPAs to be link-layer agnostic, but still use a diverse range of Convergence Layer Protocols (CLPs) to transfer bundles between BPAs over underlying link-layer protocols.

 In the realm of near- and deep-space communication there are a number of standardized link-layer protocols, including {{USLP}}, {{TM}}, {{AOS}}, {{DVB-S2X}}, that share a set of common properties: